wstrother/old-portfolio/readme.md

-This is a simple Jekyll repository to host my portfolio and resume website. [http://wstrother.github.io](Check it out!)
+This is a simple Jekyll repository to host my portfolio and resume website.
+[Check it out!](http://wstrother.github.io)